okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-widget-sign-in-email/main/index.md

 ### 1. The user submits their username

-The user enters their username and selects the **Next** button to start the sign-in flow.
+The user enters their username and clicks the **Next** button to start the sign-in flow.

 > **Note:** This guide assumes you have already set up and configured the Sign-In Widget.
 To learn how to add the Sign-In Widget to your app, see [Embedded Okta Sign-In Widget fundamentals](docs/guides/embedded-siw/main/).